rushinski/Discord-Title-Bot/README.md

-npm i dotenv mongodb mongoose discord.js adbkit install all of these
+npm i dotenv mongodb mongoose discord.js adbkit adb-ts tesseract.js install all of these